 Note that the UNDO button can roll back changes made to your USB drive's copy by a SYNC, but is rarely useful in backups mode.
 Also note that if you opt to sync PC and phone devices, your USB drive will automatically serve as a backup copy of your content, and no extra backup steps are required.
 To see how, we have to move on to the next section.

 To use this app to sync content folders between PCs and phones, you'll need a removable USB drive to serve as a go-between for syncs, and versions of this app for each device you'll be syncing.
-Get the Android version for your phones, and one of the free versions of this app for your Windows, macOS, or Linux PCs.
-See the USB drive tips above, and open this site's App Packages guide to fetch Android and PC versions of this app.
+Get the Android version for your phones, and one of the versions of this app for your Windows, macOS, or Linux PCs.
+See the USB-drive tips above, and open this site's App Packages guide to fetch Android and PC versions of this app.

 Device syncs always update a destination device to match a source device, but can run in any direction.
 For instance, they can be run from PC to phone, from phone to PC, or between any combination of PCs and phones, and you need PC versions of this app only if there are PCs in the mix.
 Here, we'll focus on typical PC/phone syncs.

 Device syncs also use an intermediate USB drive to propagate content and changes between your devices.
 This just means you'll run the app twice: once on the source to push to the USB drive, and then again on the destination to pull from the USB drive.
+In effect, your drive plays the same role as a remote server in cloud storage, but faster and safer.

 By syncing to and from a go-between USB drive this way, your content copies on your PC and phone are made the same without being directly connected, and without compromising privacy.
 As a bonus, your USB drive becomes an extra backup copy of your content.

-The following sections detail the steps you'll run to copy your content initially, sync it for changes later, and verify your content copies as desired.
+The following sections detail the steps you'll run to copy your content initially, sync it for changes later, and verify your content copies as desired:

 Either way, the net result makes your content folder the same on your PC, phone, and USB drive.
 This first copy may be slow because it has to perform a full byte-for-byte copy, but later syncs will be much faster because they'll update TO only for changes in FROM.